calculquebec/cq-formation-cip202/doc/en/other_tools.rst

     Success!
     [alice@narval3 ~]$ cd hello/

-The same command adds to the directory the files that are used to configure the farm and its cases.
+That command also added to the directory the files that are used to configure the farm and its cases.

 .. code-block:: console